AnimatedCoding/WhatsNewKit/README.md

 ## Compatibility

 The package works with iOS 13+, macOS 11+ and visionOS v1.
 Some features only work on newer versions.
 Also, not all features have been tested on all versions.
-This package has not been tested on iOS 26 or macOS 26, but soon will be.
+This package has not been tested on iOS 26 or macOS 26, but it soon will be.

 ## Installation